juju2143/YukiBot-Discord/README.md

 *(Not to be confused with my other YukiBots for IRC and Telegram, same spirit, but this one is a complete rewrite for another platform.)*

-This is a simple IRC-like bot for Discord written in Node.js that does not much right now, but is expected to do way more.
+This is a simple modular IRC-like bot for Discord written in Node.js that does not much right now, but is expected to do way more.
 Right now it's in French since I made it for a French-language server, but I can easily translate it in English if I need to.

 ## Installation and running
 ```